great-expectations/great_expectations/docs/guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.md

 title: How to instantiate a Data Context without a yml file
 ---
-import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '/docs/term_tags/_tag.mdx';

-This guide will help you instantiate a Data Context without a yml file, aka configure a Data Context in code.
+This guide will help you instantiate a Data Context without a yml file, aka configure a <TechnicalTag relative="../../../" tag="data_context" text="Data Context" /> in code.
 If you are working in an environment without easy access to a local filesystem (e.g. AWS Spark EMR, Databricks, etc.) you may wish to configure your Data Context in code, within your notebook or workflow tool (e.g. Airflow DAG node).

 <Prerequisites>